History of attention deficit hyperactivity disorder: Environmental factors

-There were other important environmental factors that were pointed out as a possible cause for the rise numbers of ADHD kids.
+There were other important environmental factors that were pointed out as a possible cause for the rise numbers of ADHD children.
 One of them is the popularization of processed food and food additives.
 The subject came to attention when Ben Feingold published Why Your Child is Hyperactive (1974), even though the first known link between hyperactivity and allergies is from W. Ray Shannon, in 1922.
 Feingold arguments are considered polemical and have been debated extensively, with no conclusion up until at least 2014.

 Another important factor under discussion is the urbanization process.
 Many authors, including Richard Louv, argue that life in cities tend to turn kids hyperactive due a more stagnant lifestyle and access to television and video games, what he called "nature deficit disorder".
-In 2012, UK National Trust have published a report showing that ADHD kids with access to nature experienced reduced symptoms.
+In 2012, UK National Trust have published a report showing that ADHD children with access to nature experienced reduced symptoms.

 Another possible factor is the decline of corporal punishment, that has happened since 1960s.
 It is thought that hyperactive children were simply better conditioned when physical punishment was applied.